Professor Maria Witek

 Biography

-I have worked and studied across music and cognitive science since finishing my undergraduate degree in musicology in Oslo.
+I have worked and studied across music, psychology and cognitive science since finishing my undergraduate degree in musicology in Oslo.
 I completed an MA in Music Psychology at Sheffield University, and a doctorate in Music at the University of Oxford.
 Before coming to Birmingham, I was Assistant Professor at the Center for Music in the Brain, Aarhus University, Denmark.

 Teaching